cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The choice of the KDF for HPKE SHOULD be made based on the security level provided by the KEM and, if applicable, by the PSK.
-The KDF SHOULD have at least have the security level of the KEM and SHOULD at least have the security level provided by the PSK.
+The KDF SHOULD at least have the security level of the KEM and SHOULD at least have the security level provided by the PSK.

 ## Security Requirements on an AEAD {#aead-security}